marioscloud/lab-agile-planning/README.md

    git checkout -b feature-name

-3. Commit Your Changes: Commit your changes with a clear and descriptive commit message. git commit -m "Description of your changes"
+3. Commit Your Changes: Commit your changes with a clear and descriptive commit message.

+   git commit -m "Description of your changes"

-4.Push to the Branch: Push your changes to the branch on your forked repository. git push origin feature-name
+5. Push to the Branch: Push your changes to the branch on your forked repository.

+    git push origin feature-name

-5. Create a Pull Request: Open a pull request to merge your changes into the main repository.
+6. Create a Pull Request: Open a pull request to merge your changes into the main repository.

 License